 Call of the Rabbit: Modern Communism(那年那兔那些事): Because Tu Gong (土共，Rural Communists) can be interpreted as a pun of Tu(兔), rabbit.
 This popular Chinese webcomic depicts China as a rabbit and all other countries as more traditional animal stereotypes.
-Suprisingly, Useful Notes/Taiwan is depicted as a Man.
+Surprisingly, Taiwan is depicted as a Man.

 Coney Dewclaw might as well be the Trope Codifier.
 Nobody who doesn't know her beforehand would be able to tell via looks alone that her mother is not only a wolf, but a top-notch hunter.
 She definitely got her appetite from the same, having left a long trail of the blood and bones of anybody who has attempted to prey on her, her family and her friends in her wake.
 The picture at the top might as well be a real-life image of what she is capable of.
 She has directly saved her siblings, her father, her grandmothers, her grandfather, the entire Rabbit Council, R.L., and many others in separate incidents via her skills/appetite.